-The behavior of the measured entropy S(g) corresponding to the reactor configurations presented in Fig. [FS] is displayed inFig.
-[HC].
+The behavior of the measured entropy S(g) corresponding to the reactor configurations presented in Figure 23 is displayed inFigure 24.
 The number m of generations taken by the neutron population to achieve spatial convergence (i.e., to explore the whole reactor) starting from a point source can be roughly estimated by m = L2 / l2, l2 being the mean square displacement of a particle per generation.
 The quantity l2 can be estimated during the Monte Carlo simulation, and for the example discussed here we have l2 = 175 cm2 for L = 100 cm, l2 = 185 cm2 for L = 200 cm, and l2 = 190 cm2 for L = 400 cm, which yields m = 57 for L = 100 cm, m = 215 for L = 200 cm, and m = 830 for L = 400 cm, respectively.

-This is consistent with the number of generations taken by the measured entropy S(g) to attain convergence, as shown in Fig. [HC].
+This is consistent with the number of generations taken by the measured entropy S(g) to attain convergence, as shown in Figure 24.
 When L = 100 cm, the computed S(g) asymptotically converges to the expected value SN for large g: in this case, the entropy function correctly mirrors the equilibrium attained by the neutron population.
 As L increases by keeping N fixed, spatial clustering strongly affects the neutron population during the power iteration: the neutron population still attains a stationary equilibrium distribution, which is nonetheless quite different from the flat fundamental eigenmode.
 In particular, a larger fraction of empty cells is observed.
 The measured entropy S(g) consequently converges to an asymptotic value for large g which is lower than the expected SN and decreases with increasing L. Numerical analysis shows that the ratio between the measured and the asymptotic value of the Shannon entropy scales as 1/L for fixed N.

 For the homogeneous reactor benchmark examined here, where SN can be exactly determined, measuring the discrepancy between S(g) and SN at convergence allows in principle the anomalous behavior of the fission source convergence to be detected.
 In general, however, it is not possible to compute the expected entropy value SN, which means that in the presence of strong spatial clustering assessing the convergence of the Shannon entropy alone may turn out to be insufficient to ensure a proper spatial convergence of the fission sources.